-The climate assessment will address the Programme's contribution to the climate change objectives of the Europe 2020 Strategy for smart, sustainable and inclusive growth.
+The climate assessment will address the programme's contribution to the climate change objectives of the Europe 2020 Strategy for smart, sustainable and inclusive growth and examine whether relevant Country Specific Council Recommendations (CSR) have been taken into account.
+Consistency with the relevant provisions of the Partnership Agreement and with national and/or regional strategies in the area of climate change will also be checked.